XPRIZE/GLEXP-Team-onebillion/INSTALL-STANDALONE.md

 1. Go to **Settings > Developer** options.
 2. Tap **Enable USB debugging**.
 3. Tap **OK** when prompted by the disclaimer.
-4. You should see dialog with you computer's _"RSA key fingerprint"_.
+4. You should see a dialog box with your computer's _"RSA key fingerprint"_.
 5. Tap _"Always allow from this computer"_.
 6. Tap **OK**.